mcxross/kaptos/README.md

 Kaptos is available on [Maven Central][maven-central] as a Kotlin Multiplatform library.
 You can either add it to you multiplatform project or add it to your platform-specific project.

-> [!IMPORTANT]
-> Kaptos is currently in development and is not yet available on Maven Central.
-You can use the latest snapshot version
-> by adding the snapshot repository to your project as follows:
+> **IMPORTANT:** Kaptos is currently in development and is not yet available on Maven Central.
+You can use the latest snapshot version by adding the snapshot repository to your project as follows:

 ```kotlin
 repositories {